 Use when: Inviting your boss for a meeting.

-Jitsu wa, 〇〇no riyu de taishoku (tenshoku) suru koto ni narimashita.
+Jitsu wa, 〇〇no riyu de taishoku (tenshoku, changing jobs) suru koto ni narimashita.

 I have decided to leave/change my current position due to ______ reason.

-Use when: You reveal the news to your boss/colleague.
+Use when: You are breaking the news to your boss/colleague.

 Ichinichi kangaesasete kudasai.

 Please let me think about it for a day.